 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the RX100 VI) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T3 and the RX100 VI are recent models that are part of the current product line-up.
-The RX100 VI replaced the earlier Sony RX100 V, while the X-T3 followed on from the Fujifilm X-T2.
+The X-T3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T3 and the Sony RX100 VI?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.